lizliz/teaspoon/README.md

 Please note that this code is still pre-alpha, so many things are not fully up and running yet.

-*TODO: Insert instructions on bug lists and feature requests*
+Bugs reports and feature reqests can be posted on the [gitlab issues](https://gitlab.msu.edu/TSAwithTDA/teaspoon/issues) page.

 In order to use all wrappers in teaspoon.TDA, the following need to be installed so they can be run command line.
 Note: the teaspoon installation will not install or check for their install.

 - [Ripser](https://github.com/Ripser/ripser).
 Code by Ulrich Bauer for computing persistent homology of a point cloud or distance matrix.
 - [Perseus](http://people.maths.ox.ac.uk/nanda/perseus/index.html).
 Code by Vidit Nanda for computing persistent homology of point clouds, cubical complexes, and distance matrices.